What is VR? Everything You Need to Know

 Virtual Reality technology has improved a lot over time.
 It started with basic systems and got better with more immersive experiences.

-At first, VR was big and costly, making it hard to use for most people.
+At first, VR was big and costly, making it hard for most people to use.
 But now, thanks to better technology, VR is cheaper and easier for everyone to enjoy.

 How does VR work?

-When you put on a VR headset, you look through special screens that show you a fake but very realistic world.
-When you move your head, the screens move, too, so it feels like you’re in this new world.
+When you put on a VR headset, you see special screens that display a simulated but highly realistic world.
+As you move your head, the screen moves accordingly, so it feels like you’re immersed in this new virtual environment.

-VR also tricks your ears.
-It makes sounds come from different directions, just like in the real world.
-This makes the experience more convincing.
+VR also manipulates your hearing to enhance the experience.
+Sounds come at you from different directions, just like they do in the real world.
+This makes the experience more concrete and multi-dimensional.

-Sensors and cameras keep an eye on your movements.
-So, when you move your body, the VR world reacts accordingly.
-This is crucial for games and simulations where you want to walk around or pick up objects.
+Sensors and cameras monitor your movements.
+So, when you move your body in the real world, your perspective changes to the virtual world.
+This is important for VR games and simulations where you want to be able to move around and interact with objects.

-Some Virtual Reality systems even have special gadgets to make you feel things.
-For example, if you touch something in the VR world, you might feel a little buzz or vibration in your hands, as if you’re handling it.
+Some virtual reality systems also have haptic devices to make you feel tactile sensations.
+For example, if you approach something in the VR world, you may have a slight vibration in your hands, as if you were actually handling it.

 1. Non-immersive VR

-Non-immersive VR involves using a computer screen or a handheld device to display virtual environments.
-Users can interact with the virtual world using input devices like a mouse or keyboard.
+Non-immersive VR uses a computer screen or handheld device to display a virtual environment.
+Users can interact with the virtual world using input devices such as a mouse or keyboard.

 2. Semi-immersive VR

-Semi-immersive VR provides a more immersive experience using larger displays or projection screens.
-Users can move around in a designated area and interact with the virtual environment using peripherals such as joysticks or motion controllers.
+Semi-immersive VR provides a more immersive experience by using a larger display or projection screen.
+In this, users can move around a specified area and interact with the virtual environment using peripherals such as joysticks or motion controllers.

 3. Fully Immersive VR